DjangoGirls/tutorial/en/deploy/README.md

 Writing objects: 100% (6/6), 200 bytes | 0 bytes/s, done.
 Total 3 (delta 0), reused 0 (delta 0)
 To https://github.com/ola/my-first-blog.git
- * [new branch]      master -> master
+ * [new branch]      main -> main
-Branch master set up to track remote branch master from origin.
+Branch main set up to track remote branch main from origin.
 ```

 <!--TODO: maybe do ssh keys installs in install party, and point ppl who dont have it to an extension -->